openvinotoolkit/openvino/inference-engine/tools/compile_tool/README.md

 # Compile Tool {#openvino_inference_engine_tools_compile_tool_README}

-The Compile tool is a C++ application that enables you to dump a loaded executable network blob.
+The Compile tool is a C++ application that enables you to compile a network for inference on Intel® Neural Compute Stick 2 and export it to a binary file.
+With the Compile Tool, you can compile a network on a machine that doesn't have the physical device connected and then transfer a generated file to any machine with the target Intel® Neural Compute Stick 2 device available.

+> **NOTE**: Intel® Distribution of OpenVINO™ toolkit no longer supports the Intel® Vision Accelerator Design with an Intel® Arria® 10 FPGA and the Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA.
+To compile a network for those devices, use the Compile Tool from the Intel® Distribution of OpenVINO™ toolkit [2020.3 LTS release](https://docs.openvinotoolkit.org/2020.3/_inference_engine_tools_compile_tool_README.html).

 The tool is delivered as an executable file that can be run on both Linux\* and Windows\*.
 The tool is located in the `<INSTALLROOT>/deployment_tools/tools/compile_tool` directory.